Contact Us for a Free Consultation 212-240-9465

 Regardless if it is your first time dealing with a personal injury case, knowing what mistakes to avoid in a personal injury claim is vital when pursuing compensation.
 Here are the four most significant mistakes you should avoid during a personal injury case:

-1. Failure to gather sufficient evidence in the case
+1. Failure to Gather Sufficient Evidence in the Case

 Gathering enough evidence to support your claim when filing a personal injury case is essential to increase your chances of winning.
 Having sufficient evidence to support your lawsuit will be a costly mistake.